Kings' Fox misses 2 free throws to give Hornets 124-123 win

 Kings: Alex Len got the start at center for Richaun Holmes, who did not play due to a right eye injury.
 Holmes came in averaging 14 points and 9.3 rebounds per game.

 Hornets: P.J.
 Washington and Nick Richards didn't play Friday night, and LaMelo Ball, Terry Rozier, Mason Plumlee, Jalen McDaniels and Ish Smith were still out due to NBA health and safety protocols. ...
 Amoldas Kulboka, a 2018 second-round draft pick by the Hornets, saw his first action with the team.
-He has been playing mostly overseas since being drafted. ...
-Oubre has scored at least 20 points in eight of his last nine games.

 UP NEXT